pallyj/boltc/README.md

 ## Speed

-The Bolt compiler is optimized for speed.
-Pure, raw speed.
-Quick building, quick execution, and quick development.
-Bolt uses the LLVM framework to output the fastest code possible.
-In CPU-bound workloads, Bolt approaches the speed of C, while in memory-bound tasks it beats C# and Java.
+The Bolt compiler is optimized for blazing fast speed.
+Bolt is written quickly, compiles quickly, and runs quickly.
+Bolt uses the LLVM framework to output the fastest code possible, and an interpreter for the fastest development.
+In some workloads, Bolt approaches the performance of C.

 ## Benchmarks